Raising teenagers is hard with a capital H.

 But at the end of the day, no matter how crazy they drive us, what our teens need more than anything is our encouragement and support.
 They need to feel loved, despite their struggles and our own struggles with them, too.

-Why nagging doesn’t work
+Why nagging your teen doesn’t work

 It’s natural to want to change your teen’s unsavory behavior.
 When you have to do it multiple times a day, it’s easy to feel frustrated and angry when they do not respond positively–or just ignore you completely.